 I was speaking with a friend last week about my ambitions to become financially independent.
 She’s a creative and hyper-intelligent sort but doesn’t care much for money.
-So as I set out my Hustle Escape plans enthusiastically, she listened carefully but I knew what was coming.
+So as I set out my plans for financial independence enthusiastically, she listened carefully but I knew what was coming.

 “You know, money isn’t everything,” she said.
 “You shouldn’t think about it so much.
 It’s not healthy.”